Acupuncture for back pain

 Back pain can occur during pregnancy, or because of stress, viral infection or a kidney infection.
 In Chinese medicine it can also be caused by overwork and tiredness and is related to a weakness of kidney energy.

-Conventional treatment for back pain involves pain killers such as anti inflammatory drug (NSAID).
-Pain is a messenger; it's showing you there is a problem.
+Conventional treatment for back pain involves pain killers such as anti-inflammatory drugs (NSAIDs).
+Pain is a messenger within the nervous system; it's showing you there is a problem.
 However, most people with back pain shoot the messenger by taking painkillers.
 Treatment for chronic pain involves taking opiate based pain killers, which can be addictive leading to the abuse of harder drugs such as heroin.
-Accupuncture offers a safer alternative as its non-addictive and stimulated acupuncture can beat a lot of pain medication in treating chronic pain.
+Acupuncture offers a safer alternative as its non-addictive and stimulated acupuncture can beat a lot of pain medication in treating chronic pain.

 Research hosted by the national center for complementary and alternative medicine has shown the effectiveness of acupuncture in the treatment of back problems.
 Studies show that real acupuncture is better at reducing back pain than sham acupuncture.

-Watch my animated video below which explains how a pain management healthcare professional such as myself can help you.
+Watch my animated video below which explains how acupuncture can relieve back pain.

-Research has shown that accupuncture can treat chronic lower back problems.
+Research has shown that acupuncture can treat chronic lower back problems.

 There are many things you can do to help with relieve and manage your back pain.